Isaakkamau/MLOPS-Deploy-a-ML-model-with-fastAPI-and-Docker/FastAPI_Docker/no-batch/README.md

 This example represents a class 1 wine.

-Remember from Course 1 that FastAPI has a built-in client for you to interact with the server.
+Remember that FastAPI has a built-in client for you to interact with the server.
 You can use it by visiting [localhost:80/docs](http://localhost:80/docs)

 You can also use `curl` and send the data directly with the request like this: